-- 14.1 The time limit for each race will be 60 minutes. - 14.2 Boats failing to finish within 15 minutes after the first boat sails the course and finishes will be scored 'Time Limit Expired' (TLE) and scored 'Finishers plus 2' without a hearing.
+- 14.1 The time limit for each race will be 60 minutes. - 14.2 Boats failing to finish within 15 minutes after the first boat sails the course and finishes will be scored 'Time Limit Expired' (TLE) without a hearing.
+The score for TLE is the number of finishers plus 2, but no worse than the score for DNF.
 This changes RRS 35, A4 and A5.